 - 5328 Integrating for Enrichment.
-Study of the theory, methods, and techniques of developmentally integrating special subjects, such as art, music, exercise, and sports, into the elementary curriculum. - 5329 Content Area Literacy.
-Study of content area reading, writing, and thinking as strategic interventions in the secondary school. - 5330 Issues in Education.
+Study of the theory, methods, and techniques of developmentally integrating special subjects, such as art, music, exercise, and sports, into the elementary curriculum.
+D - 5329 Content Area Literacy.
+Study of content area reading, writing, and thinking as strategic interventions in the secondary school and in special education classrooms.
+SU - 5330 Issues in Education.
 Study of specific problems facing the secondary schools today.
 Emphasis will be placed upon identifying those problems and developing specific approaches to solving them.
-Case analysis will be the primary focus. - 5331 Business and Personnel Management.
-Study of the primary business and personnel management functions found in K-12 schools. - 5332 Teaching with Merging Technologies.
-Study of and practical application of design and delivery of technology-related instructional tools, including Web 2.0, interactive television, the Internet, and other telecommunication technologies. - 5333 School and Community Leadership.
-Study of the collaborative relationships between the school and its communities, including communication patterns, diversity issues, and resource mobilization initiatives. - 5334 Internet Curriculum Integration.
-Study and practical application of various Internet related tools in both synchronous and asynchronous environments, such as discussion groups, newsgroups, virtual chats, world-wide-web and assorted search engines, and an examination of practical and policy issues related to the information explosion and the proper use of electronic network resources across educational disciplines. - 5335 Educational Technology Resource Management.
-Study about and development of strategies and resources in a systematic model toward managing technology resources including computers, data and video networking, satellite programs, hand-held computers, etc. - 5336 Technology Tools for Critical Thinking and Problem Solving.
-A study, development, and delivery of a comprehensive course project that focuses on student learning outcomes related to the TEKS, AECT and ISTE standards, and critical thinking within the K-12 environment to a conference or regional district peer audience. - 5337 Leadership in the Technology Program.
-Study of the significant issues in the field of instructional technology, including critical issues, emerging technologies, instructional development, state of the art applications, future prospects, research and evaluation, and professional development. - 5340 Achievement Testing/Authentic Assessment.
+Case analysis will be the primary focus.
+D - 5331 Business and Personnel Management.
+Study of the primary business and personnel management functions found in K-12 schools.
+S,SU - 5332 Teaching with Merging Technologies.
+Study of and practical application of design and delivery of technology-related instructional tools, including Web 2.0, interactive television, the Internet, and other telecommunication technologies.
+SU - 5333 School and Community Leadership.
+Study of the collaborative relationships between the school and its communities, including communication patterns, diversity issues, and resource mobilization initiatives.
+F,SU - 5334 Internet Curriculum Integration.
+Study and practical application of various Internet related tools in both synchronous and asynchronous environments, such as discussion groups, newsgroups, virtual chats, world-wide-web and assorted search engines, and an examination of practical and policy issues related to the information explosion and the proper use of electronic network resources across educational disciplines.
+F - 5335 Educational Technology Resource Management.
+Study about and development of strategies and resources in a systematic model toward managing technology resources including computers, data and video networking, satellite programs, and hand-held computers.
+S - 5336 Technology Tools for Critical Thinking and Problem Solving.
+A study, development, and delivery of a comprehensive course project that focuses on student learning outcomes related to the TEKS, AECT and ISTE standards, and critical thinking within the K-12 environment to a conference or regional district peer audience.
+SU - 5337 Leadership in the Technology Program.
+Study of the significant issues in the field of instructional technology, including critical issues, emerging technologies, instructional development, state of the art applications, future prospects, research and evaluation, and professional development.
+S - 5340 Achievement Testing/Authentic Assessment.
 Provides students with knowledge, skills, and experience in choosing, administering, scoring, and interpreting appropriate formal and informal achievement assessment instruments for a variety of children with possible special education needs.
-Report writing using the information gained from assessment instruments will also be covered. - 5342 Intelligence Testing/Authentic Assessment.
+Report writing using the information gained from assessment instruments will also be covered.
+Fee \$50.
+S

+5342 Intelligence Testing/Authentic Assessment.
 Provides students with knowledge, skills, and experience in choosing, administering, scoring, and interpreting appropriate formal and informal intelligence tests and informal assessment instruments for a variety of children with possible special education needs.
 Report writing using the information gained from assessment instruments will also be covered.
+PRE: EDU 5340.
+Fee \$50.
+S